Whites Treasure Pro Review

 - All Metal Mode: this mode works by detecting all types of metal and not rejecting anything.
 This can be used when there is no precise type of object that needs to be found.

 - High Trash Mode: this mode offers a higher degree of discrimination.
-When searching in areas filled with trash items, the High Trash mode will allow you to detect only objects of importance or value.
+When searching for areas filled with trash items, the High Trash mode will allow you to detect only objects of importance or value.

 The Sensitivity of this metal detector can either be increased or decreased depending on the level of ground mineralization in that particular area.